 - Abstract for a conference paper and abstract for public talk

 - Public presentation of project and results at the end of the internship

 A list of available project is list on the potential projects page.

-- Due to increasing delays in Australian immigration/study visa processing times, students applying for the AITC Summer Internship Program must already hold rights to study in Australia for the full duration of the internship.
-Students who cannot demonstrate that they hold an appropriate visa to study in Australia, at the time of application, and for the duration of the internship, will not be considered.
+- Due to increasing delays in Australian immigration/study visa processing times, students applying for the AITC Summer Student Program must already hold rights to study in Australia for the full duration of the program.
+Students who cannot demonstrate that they hold an appropriate visa to study in Australia, at the time of application, and for the duration of the program, will not be considered.